GauriP/machine-learning/projects/capstone/project_report_template.md

 In this plot we see the box plot for distribution of outcome over the months.
 We have he age distribution along the y axis.

 ### Algorithms and Techniques

 Given than the target variable for our data is a categorical value, we will be using classification method for this project.
 We will be starting off with decision tree algorithm to get an idea of what the score would be with just a single tree implementation.
 Then we move on to RandomForest algorithm.

 The decision tree algorithm would be the benchmark for my code.
-But the Kaggle competition has provided with a built in benchmark value for this particular competition.
+The Kaggle competition has provided with a built in benchmark value for this particular competition.

 Random forest classifier is an ensemble method where in the algorithm creates number of decision trees based on the data provided to the algorithm.
 The issue with decision tree classifier is that it overfits the data.
-Random forest avoids such an problem as it uses multiple trees.
+Random forest avoids such a problem as it uses multiple trees.
 The data selected for each tree is gathered by using bootstrap aggregation method or bagging.
 Bagging randomly chooses a subset of data form the training data with replacement and creates decision tree based on this data.
 After training, prediction decision is made by taking majority vote from the decision trees that are generated during training.
 One thing to note with random forest algorithm is that it uses modified tree learning algorithm, this means that if a particular features is a strong predictor, these features will be selected in many of the trees giving strong correlation between the trees thus created.
 In general case if the problem is that of classification, Sqrt(p) features will be used for creating the trees, p is the number of available features.